 Click on each question to expand more information about what to look for.

 You’ll find that some of this information isn’t readily available online for loan-matching services and dealerships.
 In those cases, it’s worth taking a look at reviews, forums or calling a customer service line to get a ballpark answer.

 You’re ready to apply for a car loan if you:

 The car loan application process can vary wildly depending on the type of financing you choose.
 Getting financing from a dealership doesn’t involve most of the steps outlined below, for example – instead, you start at the dealership.

 Most lenders ask to see at least three documents when you apply for a car loan:

 So, you’ve finalized the deal that got you behind the driver’s seat.
 Now it’s time to start paying off your car loan.
-If it’s an option with your lender, set up automatic payments so you don’t forget to pay.
+With many lenders, you can set up automatic payments so you don’t forget to pay.
 Keep track of your personal account and loan balance to make sure everything goes smoothly.
-Sometimes even automated systems make mistakes.
-Contact customer service if you notice anything is off.

 Before signing your loan contract, find out if you can make early repayments without incurring additional fees by contacting your lender directly.